Bali travel tips

-As you exit Immigration, you’ll walk left (on the right will be lots of drivers with signs of passengers’ - no need to look for Komang there), then it’ll bear right.
+As you exit Immigration, you’ll walk left (on the right will be lots of drivers with signs of passengers’ - no need to look for Komang, our driver, there), then it’ll bear right.
 As walk passed the store on your left (you can get some snacks, etc. there), you’ll go right a little and then in the Arrivals area. **** Look for Komang with a hula hoop! ****

 ***** VOLTAGE - use 220 - 240v so your phones and laptops will be fine, but double-check!
 Mostly every else that’s not a phone or laptop is 110V (if you’re coming North America, that is) so you’ll need a voltage convertor for that especially if that particular appliance is your favorite, must-have one

 ***** Convertor plugs - bring it if you have but we’ll have spare ones for you to use